osm2pgsql-dev/osm2pgsql-website/contribute/as-writer.md

 Most of our documentation lives on the website of osm2pgsql.org.
 There are three sections, which would particularly benefit from your
-contributions: the manual, usage examples and tutorials
+contributions: the manual, usage examples and tutorials.

 You find the source code for the documentation in the [osm2pgsql-website repo](https://github.com/osm2pgsql-dev/osm2pgsql-website){:.extlink}.